 Early public service

-In 1949, he became the first Latino elected to the Los Angeles City Council, where he was a champion for civil rights and equal justice.
+In 1949, he was the first Latino elected to the Los Angeles City Council, where he was a champion for civil rights and equal justice.
 He served in a leadership capacity on the council, as president pro-tempore and chairman of the Health Committee.

 An advocate for those in need